Afro-Argentines: Importation of enslaved Africans during colonial period

 In the background is the citadel, flying the newly designed Argentine flag.
 In the foreground Afro-Argentine women are washing clothes in the river.

-Before the 16th century slaves had arrived in relatively small numbers from the Cape Verde islands.
+Before the 16th century, slaves had arrived in relatively small numbers from the Cape Verde islands.
 Thereafter the majority of Africans brought to Argentina were from ethnic groups speaking Bantu languages, from the territories now comprising Angola, the Democratic Republic of the Congo and the Republic of the Congo (largely Bakongo and Mbundu people).
 Relatively few Yoruba and Ewe were taken to Argentina; larger numbers of these groups were taken to Brazil.

-It is estimated that 12 million African slaves reached Latin America, with many transported via slave ships to other regions through Valparaíso and Rio de Janeiro.
-An estimated 10-15% of slaves died during passage across the Atlantic.
-However, many more died during the process of enslavement, travel through the interior of Africa, and while awaiting shipment, with an estimated 40 deaths for every 100 slaves who reached the New World.

-The slaves were forced to work in agriculture, livestock, domestic work and to a lesser extent crafts.
-In urban areas, many slaves made handicrafts for sale, while revenues went to their masters.
-The Buenos Aires neighborhood of San Telmo and Monserrat housed a large quantity of slaves, although most were sent to the interior provinces.
-The 1778 census conducted by Juan José Salcedo of Vértiz showed very high concentration of Black people (though largely the product of varying degrees of racial mixing with white and indigenous people) in cities located in regions where agricultural production was greatest: 54% in Santiago del Estero, 52% in San Fernando del Valle de Catamarca, 46% in Salta, 44% in Córdoba, 44% in San Miguel de Tucumán, 24% in Mendoza, 20% in La Rioja, 16% in San Juan, 13% in San Salvador de Jujuy and 9% in San Luis, although there were some more in other cities and towns that were small percentages there.
+The Buenos Aires neighborhoods of San Telmo and Monserrat housed a large quantity of slaves, although most were sent to the interior provinces.
+The 1778 census conducted by Juan José de Vértiz y Salcedo showed very high concentrations of Black people (though largely the product of varying degrees of racial mixing with white and Indigenous people) in cities located in regions where agricultural production was greatest: 54% in Santiago del Estero, 52% in San Fernando del Valle de Catamarca, 46% in Salta, 44% in Córdoba, 44% in San Miguel de Tucumán, 24% in Mendoza, 20% in La Rioja, 16% in San Juan, 13% in San Salvador de Jujuy and 9% in San Luis, as well as smaller percentages in other cities and towns.
 For example, one of the currently rich neighbourhoods of the city of Corrientes is still known as "Camba Cuá", from the Guarani kamba kua, meaning "cave of the Black people".